Get Your Insurance Claim Dispute Packet — Fight the Denial for $399

 - December 20, 2023: The family filed a claim with Golden Horizon Insurance for $235,000, covering crop loss, damaged irrigation systems, and a broken tractor.

-- January 10, 2024: Golden Horizon's adjuster assessed the damage but approved only $95,000, citing pre-existing damage and “insufficient proof of loss.”
+- January 10, 2024: Golden Horizon's adjuster assessed the damage but approved only $95,000, citing pre-existing damage and insufficient proof of loss.”

 - February 1, 2024: After unsuccessful negotiations, the Mendozas initiated arbitration, seeking the full claim amount plus $15,000 in legal costs.

-Robert Lang challenged several points, emphasizing inconsistencies in the submitted documentation and suggesting the family had neglected some maintenance prior to the storm.
+the claimant challenged several points, emphasizing inconsistencies in the submitted documentation and suggesting the family had neglected some maintenance prior to the storm.
 His approach was methodical but cold, underscoring the insurance company's position to minimize payouts wherever possible.

 At the arbitration’s close, the neutral arbitrator, retired judge Harold Winters, deliberated for a day before delivering a decision on March 18, 2024.
 He awarded the Mendozas $180,000, citing credible expert testimony that some minor pre-existing wear did not account for the bulk of the damage.
 Judge Winters also ordered Golden Horizon to cover $10,000 of the arbitration costs but denied the claim for full legal fees.